It can be daunting to walk into a class to do something new with people you've never met, but believe me, that first time

-Yoga is personal and non-competitive and there is a yoga for every single body type, shape, size and age.
+is the hardest bit!
+For a start, yoga is personal and non-competitive and is for every single body type, shape,

-There's a growing body of research which demonstrate some of the benefits of practising yoga.
-Here are some of
+a growing body of research which demonstrate just some of the benefits of practising yoga.
+Here are some of the ways yoga

 Relax, reduce stress and tension